tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ##### Great Low Sickle

 You deal +5 damage with missed attacks, but all of your defenses take a –3 penalty.

+---

+#### Wondrous Items

+##### Eye of Vecna

+1/day

+When placed in your empty eye socket, this undead eye allows you to see what others can’t.
+Until the end of the battle or scene, you have x-ray-style vision in addition to normal vision, allowing you to see through up to two inches of metal if you are next to it, and through other things like the flesh of creatures (to see bones), contents of pouches, wooden doors, etc.; you can see invisible objects and creatures; and you can see through illusions as the true form of things are revealed to you.
+You also gain a +1 bonus to attack and damage with all attacks that stacks with other magic items.
+Curse: While using the Eye’s daily power, the Lich King knows your exact location and can see all that you can see, even if you close your eye or wear an eyepatch.
+Once you put the eye in, it can’t be removed until you are dead.

+**Quirk:** Desires to seek out and attune to the hand.

+---

+##### Hand of Vecna

+1/Day

+When placed upon an arm-stump, the withered hand grafts itself on.
+Make a basic attack or at-will attack against a target with fewer hit points than you (you’re aware of which enemies are), targeting PD if your attack would normally target AC.
+If you hit with the attack, it’s a critical hit.
+You also gain a +1 bonus to attack and damage with all attacks that stacks with other magic items.
+Curse: After you use the Hand’s daily power, the Lich King takes control of your body and you are confused (hard save ends 16+).
+You are aware during his domination of you.

+**Quirk:** Desires to seek out and attune to the eye.